Social Democratic League of America: Structure

 The provisional organization was formalized at a two-day conference held at the Cosmopolitan Hotel in New York City on October 27 and 28, 1918.
 This gathering restructured the organization, which was subsequently to be governed by a National Executive Committee of 15, headed by a non-voting Chairman.
-Muckraking journalist and author Charles Edward Russell was elected as the new Chairman of the organization, with Slobodin tapped as Vice-Chairman, William English Walling as Secretary, and Graham Stokes as Treasurer.
+Muckraking journalist and author Charles Edward Russell was elected as the new chairman of the organization, with Slobodin tapped as vice-chairman, William English Walling as Secretary, and Graham Stokes as Treasurer.

 Dues in the Social Democratic League were set at $1 per annum — a fraction of the dues amount charged by rival organizations such as the Socialist Party, the Non-partisan League, and the Industrial Workers of the World.
 By the fall of 1918 the organization claimed a paid membership of 1,100.

-The SDL did not publish its own newspaper but was the beneficiary of espousing the same pro-war political beliefs held by Emanuel Haldeman-Julius, managing editor of the seminal socialist weekly, The Appeal to Reason.
-Haldeman-Julius's paper — renamed The New Appeal in December 1917 — emerged by the summer of 1918 as the highly visible public information source of the new organization, providing the SDL with both sympathetic coverage and space for its official pronouncements and membership solicitations.
+The SDLA did not publish its own newspaper but was the beneficiary of espousing the same pro-war political beliefs held by Emanuel Haldeman-Julius, managing editor of the seminal socialist weekly, The Appeal to Reason.
+Haldeman-Julius's paper — renamed The New Appeal in December 1917 — emerged by the summer of 1918 as the highly visible public information source of the new organization, providing the SDLA with both sympathetic coverage and space for its official pronouncements and membership solicitations.

-In July, Haldeman-Julius announced that he was henceforth the "Acting Assistant Secretary" of the SDL and that the small Southeastern Kansas town of Girard would be the national headquarters of the organization.
-The organization had previously been planning to open a headquarters in Washington, D.C., until Haldeman-Julius and SDL financial angel J.I.
+In July, Haldeman-Julius announced that he was henceforth the "Acting Assistant Secretary" of the SDLA and that the small Southeastern Kansas town of Girard would be the national headquarters of the organization.
+The organization had previously been planning to open a headquarters in Washington, D.C., until Haldeman-Julius and SDLA financial angel J.I.
 Sheppard of neighboring Kansas conceived of the idea to make the home of The Appeal the home of the new organization.
 Despite only having a population of 3,000, Girard had postal facilities and capacity of a city many times its size due to the massive volume generated by the Appeal to Reason over the years, helping to justify the unorthodox decision.